 Inability to enjoy

-When people live with an ever-present threat, they find it really difficult to ever enjoy themselves, whether alone or with others.
+When people live with an ever-present threat, they find it really difficult to enjoy themselves, whether they’re alone or with others.
 Indeed, living in a permanent state of alert, with excessive rigidity and self-control brings negative consequences to their relationships.
 That’s because they see everything that they should be enjoying as risky.

 For this reason, a person with PTSD is likely to, either voluntarily or involuntarily, decide to stop attending social gatherings or recreational events.
 This will cause them to move further and further away from their social circle.

 If the traumatic event involved sexual violence, it’s possible that physical and emotional closeness with other people becomes quite a challenge, even if they’re in a stable relationship.